Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/2-ods-api/how-to-guides/how-to-extend-the-ed-fi-ods-api-student-transcript-example.md

 Based on our needs, we require a new entity (to contain information about postsecondary institutions) and we need to add some elements to existing entities.
-The following is a diagram is a sketch showing the additional entity and the new elements we're bolting on to existing Ed-Fi entities.
+The following diagram is a sketch showing the additional entity and the new elements we're bolting on to existing Ed-Fi entities.

 ```mermaid